What term is used to refer to the individuals who led the American Revolution and established the United States?

 Study for the AMSCO AP United States History Exam.
 Explore flashcards and multiple-choice questions with detailed explanations.
 Get ready for your APUSH exam!

-The term "Founding Fathers" is used to refer to the influential leaders and figures who played a pivotal role in the American Revolution and the establishment of the United States.
-This group typically includes individuals like George Washington, Thomas Jefferson, John Adams, Benjamin Franklin, and others who were instrumental in drafting key documents such as the Declaration of Independence and the Constitution.
-The Founding Fathers are celebrated for their vision and leadership, which laid the foundation of the nation and embodied the values of liberty, democracy, and republicanism.
+The term "Founding Fathers" is used to refer to the individuals who played a significant role in leading the American Revolution and establishing the foundation for the United States.
+This group includes influential figures such as George Washington, Thomas Jefferson, Benjamin Franklin, John Adams, and James Madison, among others.
+They were pivotal in drafting key documents such as the Declaration of Independence and the United States Constitution, shaping the new nation’s governance and principles.

 Subscribe